 I had the feeling that I could waste the wood if I had made some mistakes for my first build.
 It appears pine is very slightly heavier than western red cedar but has more strength on another hand.
 I’ve searched for long straight and light 8 foot long boards locally.
 I took a long time for choosing the right boards.

-I decided to give kiln dried white oak looking the perfect boards.
+About the ribs, I decided to use kiln dried white oak.
 I was lucky to find a couple of straight and perfectly quatersawn ones.

 The white oak I have found was not green.
 I didn’ have so much time to look for some greens so I decided to use kiln dried white oad and build the coaming without steam bend it.
 I’ve cut a couple of wood sample with 1/64 thickness increments so as to compare their flexibility.
 As you can see on the following picture, 1/16th thick material bend without any problem even if not soaked in water or being green woods.

-So I’ve build the coaming using a couple of 1/16th thick pieces I have cut with my table saw.
-I’ve removed burn marks with a drum sander.
+So I’ve build the coaming using a couple of 1/16th thick pieces I have cut with my table saw then fine tuned the thickness with the drum sander.

 As a result, I’m very satisfied.
 The process was longer : 4 days total, gluing layers by layer, one at a time.
-But in reality, most of the time was the curing time and you have plenty of time doing other stuff during this time.
-It was easy to that narroer shape in the middle of the coaming since you control everything in the process.
+But in reality, most of the time was the curing time and you have plenty of time doing other stuff during this.
+It was easy to get the right shape and more espacially in the middle of the coaming since you control everything in the process.

 Brian’s method is by far the most efficient.
 No doubt about it.
 But I wanted to try another method without steam bending which I’m not a big fan in general.

 I didn’t really know what to except for this step.
 I think I’ve chosen well the white oak wood.
 Even if it wasn’t green, I was able to bend some pieces (without being soaked) as shown in picture below.